Pollen Allergy Test

 - A natural birth, if a caesarean section is not medically necessary

-- Breastfeeding, preferably at least the first four months
+- Breastfeeding, preferably for at least the first four months

-- Eating a balanced diet during pregnancy and ensuring the supply of omega-3 fatty acids.
+- Eating a balanced diet during pregnancy and ensuring a sufficient supply of omega-3 fatty acids.

-In general, the tendency to allergies and similar diseases is inherited.
+In general, a tendency to develop allergies and similar diseases is inherited.
 Preventive measures are therefore particularly useful if one or both parents already suffer from allergies, asthma or atopic dermatitis.

 Who is the test not suitable for?

-The Pollen Allergy Test is not or only partially suitable for the following groups of people:
+The Pollen Allergy Test is not suitable for or is only partially suitable for the following groups of people:

-People with infectious diseases like hepatitis and HIV must not perform the Pollen Allergy Test.
+People with infectious diseases, like hepatitis and HIV, must not take the Pollen Allergy Test.

-People with hemophilia should not perform the blood test.
+People with haemophilia should not use the blood test.

 Pregnant and breastfeeding women should only perform the Pollen Allergy Test under medical supervision.
-The reference values and recommendations do not apply to them, so they should obtain recommendations on the test result from their doctor or therapist.
+The reference values and recommendations do not apply to them, so they should obtain recommendations on the test result from their doctor.

 The Pollen Allergy Test is not suitable for children under 18 years.

 The test is not intended to diagnose disease.
-For example, if you suffer from chronic diarrhea or extreme pain, consult a doctor.
+For example, if you suffer from chronic diarrhoea or extreme pain, consult a doctor.

 FC.
 St. Pauli